redis/redis-py/CONTRIBUTING.md

 RedisCluster tests will be run.

-It is possible to run only Redis client tests (with cluster mode disabled) by using `invoke redis-tests`; similarly, RedisCluster tests can be run by using `invoke cluster-tests`.
+It is possible to run only Redis client tests (with cluster mode disabled) by using `invoke standalone-tests`; similarly, RedisCluster tests can be run by using `invoke cluster-tests`.

 Each run of tox starts and stops the various dockers required.
 Sometimes